 L.C.V.P. is a Senior Cycle Programme of the Department of Education and Skills, designed to give a strong vocational dimension to the Leaving Certificate.
 The programme combines the virtues of academic study with a new and dynamic focus on self- directed learning, enterprise, work and the community.
 Young people taking the L.C.V.P. have a unique opportunity to develop their interpersonal, vocational and technological skills.
 These skills are equally relevant to the needs of those preparing for further education, seeking employment or planning to commence their own business sometime in the future.

-The Leaving certificate programme is different in a number of ways:
+The Leaving Certificate Applied programme is different in a number of ways: